asadqureshi12/cardiometabolic-deterioration/README.md

 - **Caldicott Principles** — Only five scoring biomarkers processed.
 No social, behavioural, or unnecessary demographic data.
 Minimum necessary access principle applied throughout.
 - **DCB0129** — Would apply to any real deployment.
 Non-compensatory aggregation, explicit DATA_INSUFFICIENT flagging, and two-layer output architecture were each designed with DCB0129 auditability in mind.
 Four design-stage hazards identified and controlled.
 This proof-of-concept has not been formally assessed under DCB0129.
 - **DPIA** — Required under UK GDPR Article 35 before real deployment.
 Not required for this synthetic data project.
 Legal basis, data minimisation, access controls, and patient notification obligations scoped in clinical safety document.
 - **Data insufficiency** — Patients with insufficient longitudinal data are explicitly flagged as DATA_INSUFFICIENT.
-The clinician sees the data gap, not an absence of risk.
+The review interface exposes the data gap rather than treating missing longitudinal data as absence of risk.
 - **Synthetic data only** — No real NHS patient data was used or accessed at any stage.

 ---

 ## 4. Operational Considerations

 **Observation density.** 74.5% of scored patients did not meet temporal threshold.
-EMIS and SystmOne chronic disease review pathways would produce substantially higher coverage.
+Real-world EMIS and SystmOne chronic disease review pathways may produce higher coverage, but this would require local data profiling before deployment.
 Observation density is the primary operational constraint — not the scoring architecture.

 **EHR integration.** The SQL scoring architecture is EHR-agnostic.
 The integration layer would need to map local encounter classification, SNOMED coding, and LOINC observation codes to pipeline expectations.